Marieke Lettink

 Marieke Lettink is a New Zealand herpetologist.

 Biography

-Lettink holds a PhD in Zoology, a Master's in Science and a postgraduate diploma in wildlife management.
+Lettink holds a master's in science from the University of Canterbury, and a postgraduate diploma in wildlife management and a PhD in Zoology both from the University of Otago.

 She is a member of the Department of Conservation's Lizard Technical Advisory Group, a council member of the Society for Research of Amphibians and Reptiles of New Zealand (SRARNZ), and the Canterbury representative to the New Zealand Herpetological Society.